-A small community hospital in Fort Madison, Iowa was the next travel nurse assignment.
+A small community hospital in Fort Madison, Iowa, was the next travel nurse assignment.
 It was about a 5-hour drive from home, a nice change from the multi-day trips we had been taking for the assignments out west.
 It was also close enough for a visit back home over Memorial Day.

 Unfortunately, the RV park did not have the amenities we understood it would have.
-There were no working restrooms and the 50 amp spot we had reserved was not available.
+There were no working restrooms, and the 50 amp spot we had reserved was not available.
 Our spot was in the open, with no shade for the coming summer months.
-This park would be fine for a weekend, but not two months.
+This park would be fine for a weekend, but not for two months.

 The nearest RV park was in Keokuk, about 18 miles south of the hospital.
 On Monday, as soon as Andy was off work, we drove to Hickory Haven RV Park.
 They had the amenities we wanted for a long-term stay and, best of all, there were spots with shade trees.
 We moved our RV there Tuesday afternoon.
 Our new home in Keokuk was at the back of the park, with plenty of shade.